 Childhood Apraxia of Speech (CAS) is also known by alternative terms such as oral apraxia and verbal apraxia.
 In some cases, it is also referred to as dyspraxia of speech.
 In all cases, these terms refer to a situation where the brain does not trigger the correct movements in the mouth or tongue to make the words and sounds a child is trying to express.

 This condition has nothing to do with intelligence or understanding.
 While apraxia symptoms may co-exist with difficulty in learning, apraxia in itself is not to be confused with an inability to understand or learn.

 One analogy that can be helpful in understanding apraxia is to consider the brain as it sends signals to the rest of the body as if the signals run along a linked chain.
 When you wish to move your lips and tongue to speak, the signal runs along the chain to the mouth and the lips and tongue move.
 With verbal apraxia, it is as if one of the links is damaged or broken.
 When the signal tries to pass a section of the broken link, the signal is prevented from reaching the mouth.

 However, a link on a chain is rounded, meaning the brain can simply send the signal along the unbroken side of the link.
-Therefore, if the brain has trouble finding the correct path along the chain, the child will sometimes have trouble with producing even basic sounds, syllables and words.
 This problem can be resolved by teaching the brain to find the right path to the muscles of the mouth needed to make the appropriate sounds.